 Cambodia has traditionally been an easy place to set up and conduct business in SEA region, as the government has often lacked the will or capabilities to enforce a range of standard regulations and taxes.
 With loose regulations, many local and foreign businesses have had the luxury of picking and choosing which rules and taxes they adhere to.
 However, 2016 has witnessed a palpable shift at various government ministries with many of them shifting towards stronger enforcement resulting in many businesses scrambling to comply with the applicable laws.

-Whilst these changes may be frustrating for long-term expats and business owners, they are nothing out of the ordinary for a country that is growing fast and looking to become an economic player in the ASEAN region.
+Officially, a Work Permit is required in order to obtain a “Category E” Business Visa, which allows foreigners to stay in Cambodia and seek employment for up to 12 months on a renewable basis.
+Although this is still loosely enforced when applying for a Business Visa, the Department of Immigration is now conducting an audit of businesses with foreign employees to ensure that Work Permits have been obtained.Whilst these changes may be frustrating for long-term expats and business owners, they are nothing out of the ordinary for a country that is growing fast and looking to become an economic player in the ASEAN region.
 There is the talk of more changes in the pipeline which essentially means the “good old days” of loose regulations and taxes are coming to an end.